cloud-bulldozer/benchmark-operator/docs/ycsb.md

 Reason: Similar to reason provided by [YCSB documentation](https://github.com/brianfrankcooper/YCSB/wiki/Core-Workloads#running-the-workloads), we'd need to drop the database
         after running either of the workloadd/workloade.
 This would mean operator to have knowledge of interaction with the said DB, which was outside the scope of this operator.

+The following options are optional:

+`load` This can be optionally set to false, if you'd like to just run the workload and have already loaded previously.

-`options_run` these are the options passed to ycsb binary while running the workload, this is where the target database and options are passed.
+`options_load` This needs to be set if `load` is not defined or set to True, these are the options passed to ycsb binary while running the workload, this is where the target database and options are passed.
 Please read YCSB documentation on the necessary args required for the particular database.
 And note, the url or API needs to be accessible from the ycsb pod.

-The following options are optional:

-`loaded` This can be optionally set to true, if you have already loaded the database.
+`run` This can be optionally set to false, if you'd like to just load the database.

-`options_load` This needs to be set if `loaded` is not defined or set to false, and like in the case of `options_run` this needs to be configured properly, so that the ycsb pod can access the API of database.
+`options_run` needs to be set if `run` isn't set or set to True, and like in the case of `options_load` this needs to be configured properly, so that the ycsb pod can access the API of database.

+### Selectively load and run on different runs

+There can be use cases where you'd like to load and run workloads in different runs, this is especially required if you'd like to flush data in the database to the disk.

+You'll then need to first create a cr with `run` set to false, so the benchmark will only load the database.

+once the database is loaded, you can use database specific commands by accessing database to flush data onto disk.

+then you can delete previous cr, and then create another cr with `load` set to false, so benchmark will only run the database

 Once done creating/editing the resource file, you can run it by: